jmgs7/16S-SNAPP-py3/README.md

-﻿16S SNAPP is an analysis workflow to be run on Linux/Mac command line interface (CLI) for 16S multi-V region amplicon sequences from Swift's 16S SNAP panel.
+﻿16S SNAPP is an analysis workflow to be run on Linux/Mac command line interface (CLI) for 16S multi-V region amplicon sequences from IDT's xDNA 16S v2 panel.
 It generates taxonomic composition tables at and above genus ranks from multiple demultiplexed fastq files.

+This is a fork from the original Swift Biosciences pipeline to add features and improve functionality.
+It also adds extensive documentation of the code for a better transparency of the analysis.

 16S SNAPP's approach is to associate sequence reads derived from multiple amplicon regions to their most probable sequences of origin, i.e. the assumed